-We relocated from downtown Chicago to an old weaving factory on the Northwest side in 1987.
-To get it ready for our staff to move in, we renovated the top two floors of the three-story building.
+CNT relocated from downtown Chicago to an old weaving factory on the Northwest side in 1987.
+To get it ready for staff to move in, we renovated the top two floors of the three-story building.
 After the first round of renovations was complete, we had the first non-toxic building in Illinois and were given an award for being the most energy-efficient building in the state.

 The first floor renovation began in 2000.
 We chose to design in line with the high standards of the LEED Green Building Rating System™ Version 2.0.
-LEED’s integrated approach to building design and renovation has confirmed and expanded upon many of our sustainability principals and policies.
+LEED’s integrated approach to building design and renovation has confirmed and expanded upon many of our sustainability principles and policies.
 In December 2005, LEED officially certified the building as “Platinum,” making it one of the country’s highest-performing buildings.